rdkcentral/Lightning-SDK/docs/plugins/settings.md

 # Settings

 An App that is created with the Lightning SDK, can be configured with various options.
-These options can be grouped into [App settings](#app-settings) and [Platform settings](#platform-settings).
+These options are grouped into [App settings](#app-settings) and [Platform settings](#platform-settings).

 During development, you can configure your own settings in **settings.json**  to simulate different environments.
 For example: